apollographql/federation/atlas/readme.md

 }
 ```

 `@from(type: "users.User")` references a type from somewhere in the graph.
 Maybe it's defined in this file.
 Maybe it's defined in a nearby file.
-Or maybe it's defined very elsewhere, part of another graph with wholly different owners.
+Or maybe it's defined extremely elsewhere, as part of another graph with wholly different owners.
 Regardless, this is the question for us: what does `users.User` mean?
 Does it refer to anything, and what is that thing, what fields does it have, what endpoints can serve it, and so on?

 In particular, the compiler needs to be able to retrieve at least:
 - **a uri.** some universal identifier for the resolved type distinguishing it from all other types named `User`, in this or any other atlas.